mendix/docs/content/refguide/migration-dom-issues.md

 ### 10.2 Calendar

-Because the calendar pop-up is no longer implemented using the Dojo framework, several changes were made to the calendar pop-up's internal structure:
+Because the calendar pop-up window is no longer implemented using the Dojo framework, several changes were made to the calendar pop-up window's internal structure:

 * All classes starting with `dijit` have been removed
 * The outermost `<div>` element now has the class `mx-calendar`